jdmanthey/camponotus_relatedness/README.md

 ### Steps to run:
     1. Perform all steps in 01_setup.sh interactively.
-    2. Modify the 02_trim_align.sh script as necessary for your directory and submit the script for running.
+    2. Modify the 02_trim_align.sh script as necessary for your directory, put it in your 10_align_script directory, and submit the script for running.
     3. Run an interactive job on the cluster.
         a.
 Move to your main working directory
         b.
 Load the module for R (module load R) and start R (R)